-Dan James joined BPA’s leadership team as deputy administrator in June 2016.
-James is responsible for providing policy and strategic guidance to the administrator, particularly with respect to BPA's public responsibilities.
-He oversees BPA’s Compliance, Audit, Risk Management and Equal Employment Opportunity organization, Communications, Intergovernmental Affairs and Technology Innovation.
+James first joined BPA’s leadership team in June 2016 as deputy administrator.
+Spending five years in this role, he provided policy and strategic guidance to the administrator.
+He oversaw the following organizations: Compliance, Audit, and Risk Management; Civil Rights and Equal Employment Opportunity; Communications; Intergovernmental Affairs and Technology Innovation.

-Prior to working at PNGC Power, James worked as a senior government relations specialist at Ball Janik LLP in Portland, Oregon, and Washington, D.C., and as the federal affairs representative at Pacific Northwest Waterways Association in Vancouver, Washington.
+Prior to working at PNGC Power, James worked as a senior government relations specialist at Ball Janik LLP in Portland, Oregon, and Washington, D.C.
+He also spent time as the federal affairs representative at Pacific Northwest Waterways Association in Vancouver, Washington.
 He began his career in Washington, D.C., on the staff of Les AuCoin, former U.S. House representative from Oregon.

-James spent most of his childhood in Kalispell in Western Montana.
-He earned a bachelor’s degree in political science at Pacific University in Forest Grove, Oregon, in 1987.
-He also earned a utility management certificate from Willamette University in Portland in 2015.
-He currently, or has previously served, on the boards of the Northwest Energy Efficiency Alliance, the United Way of the Columbia-Willamette, Pacific University, the Oregon Wave Energy Trust and the Pacific Youth Choir.
+James spent most of his childhood in Kalispell, Montana.
+In 1987, he earned a bachelor’s degree in political science at Pacific University in Forest Grove, Oregon.
+He also earned a utility management certificate from Willamette University’s Portland campus in 2015.
+He currently or has previously served on the boards of the Northwest Energy Efficiency Alliance, the United Way of the Columbia-Willamette, Pacific University, the Oregon Wave Energy Trust and the Pacific Youth Choir.
 He is also a senior fellow of the Oregon chapter of the American Leadership Forum.

-He lives in Northeast Portland with his wife.
-They have two daughters in college.
+James lives in Northeast Portland with his wife.
+They have two daughters in their early 20s.